Bardolph-Automation-Inc/bardolph/README.md

 hue 20000 saturation 65500 brightness 45000 kelvin 2700
 set "Table"
 ```
+A light's name is configured when you do initial setup with the LIFX software.

-Light names must be in quotation marks.
-They can contain spaces, but they may
+When they appear in a script, bulb names must be in quotation marks.
+They
-not contain a linefeed.
+can  contain spaces, but  may not contain a linefeed.
 For example:
 ```
 # Ok
 on "Chair Side"